It started with a stamp: Merry-Go-Round Museum

 Did you know the term grab the brass ring referred to merry-go-rounds?
 It does!
 There would be an arm that you would pass by and if you were able to grab the ring, you’d get a free ride.

-You will want to visit the museum more than once.
+If you’ve visited previously, you will want to check back.
 They have difference pieces that are on display and they are changed out from time to time.
 When we visited, they had reindeer.
 Some of them had been on display at the White House during President Obama’s administration.

 Also on display are older animals, some from other countries.
 Did you know that carousel animals have a good side?
 They do!
 The side you see from the outside, is the one that is ornately decorated.
 The other side is plain.